tiknil/file-vault/README.md

 ## Installation and usage

-This package requires PHP 7.2 and Laravel 5.8 or higher.
+This package requires PHP 8.0 and Laravel 10 or higher (use a version <= 1.4 for older support)

 You can install the original package via composer: